All Access Pass - 1 FREE Month!

 Virulence factors and their genes:

-Antiphagocytic protein capsule (
+Antiphagocytic protein capsule (Factor 1 gene).

-lymph nodes produces swelling and tenderness – "buboes" refers to the visible lymph node swellings that typically appear in the axilla or groin.
+Bubonic plague is characterized by fever, headache, chills, and weakness; replication in the lymph nodes produces swelling and tenderness – "buboes" refers to the visible lymph node swellings that typically appear in the axilla or groin.

 Septicemic plague occurs when infection spreads throughout the body via the bloodstream or lymph; it produces fever, chills, and extreme weakness, as well as abdominal pain, and, possibly, shock or bleeding into the skin or other organs.